-This form starts the process of review for the department and college.
-The form is information gathering to help streamline the process.
+The following forms starts the process of review for the department and college.
+The form is for information gathering to help streamline the process.

 Quick overview of the process: Incident happens, report filed.
 Notice sent to student.
 Student wants to appeal--first talks with instructor, then chair of the department the course is housed in, then dean's office.
 If no resolution happens at any of those steps it moves over to Judicial Affairs for an academic hearing.

 Syllabus Clause (feel free to copy and paste this paragraph on your syllabus)